Torchlight Energy Closes on $6,000,000 Financing and Provides Operational Update

-Torchlight Energy Resources, Inc. (NASDAQ: TRCH), based in Plano, Texas, is a high growth oil and gas company with a primary focus on acquisition and development of highly profitable domestic oil fields.
-The company currently holds interests in Texas, Kansas and Oklahoma where its targets are established plays such as the Eagle Ford Shale, Mississippi Limestone and Hunton Limestone trends.
-For additional information on the company, please visit www.torchlightenergy.com.
+Torchlight Energy Resources, Inc. (NASDAQ: TRCH), based in Plano, Texas, is a high growth oil and gas Exploration and Production (E&P) company with a primary focus on acquisition and development of highly profitable domestic oil fields.
+The company has assets focused in West and Central Texas where their targets are established plays such as the Permian Basin.
+For additional information on the Company, please visit www.torchlightenergy.com.

 Forward Looking Statement